drikrimachoudry-maker/healthcare-admissions-bi-dashboard/README.md

 Date Range, Gender, Insurance Type, Region, Age Group, Primary Diagnosis

 **Clinical Insight:**
-Heart failure and diabetes dominate admissions volume, reflecting the chronic disease burden of this population.
+Hypertension and diabetes dominate admissions volume, reflecting the chronic disease burden of this population.
 South and West regions carry the highest admission loads.
-Medicare dominates the payer mix — making CMS penalty management a financial priority for this hospital system.
+Private and Medicare dominates the payer mix — making CMS penalty management a financial priority for this hospital system.

 ---